MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/xamarin.md

 ## Adjust the log level

 You can control the amount of log messages that show up from App Center in the console.
 Use the `LogLevel`-API to enable additional logging while debugging.
-By default, it is set to `ASSERT` for the App Store environments and `WARN` otherwise.
+By default, it's set to `ASSERT` for the App Store environments and `WARN` otherwise.

 To have as many log messages as possible, use `LogLevel.Verbose`.